To book Peter for a speaking engagement, please contact firstname.lastname@example.org.

 Selected as one of the Top 101 Leadership Speakers

 Companies routinely spend millions of dollars on complex initiatives to improve leadership and increase teamwork.
 Leadership consultant and expert Peter Bregman demonstrates that there are more efficient, simpler ways to get there by offering innovative strategies, ideas and tools that empower everyone to contribute their maximum potential.

 As an advisor to CEOs and their leadership teams and author of Four Seconds: All the Time You Need to Replace Counter-Productive Habits with Ones That Really Work, a New York Post top pick for your career in 2015, Wall Street Journal best seller 18 Minutes: Find Your Focus, Master Distraction, and Get the Right Things Done, Peter Bregman connects with audiences through everyday stories that are refreshingly honest and offers lessons that are clear, actionable and memorable.

+People who hear Peter speak often make simple changes that have an immediate and enormous impact on themselves personally and on their organizations.
+Organizational problems are often a series of personal problems and bad habits intersecting with each other.
 Peter helps organizations by helping individuals in very personal, constructive ways.
-From showing people a new, innovative path to productivity in 18 minutes a day, to helping people get out of their own—and other people’s—way, to teaching people strategies for leading change without resistance, Bregman doesn’t just tell people how to improve teamwork, communication and productivity, he shows them how to do it.
+From showing people a new, innovative path to productivity in 18 minutes a day, to helping people get out of their own—and other people’s—way in four seconds, to teaching people strategies for leading change without resistance, Peter does not just tell people how to improve teamwork, communication and productivity, he shows them how to do it.

 A SAMPLE OF SPEECH TOPICS: